Kurenai no Tsubasa

 Kurenai no Tsubasa (紅の翼, lit.
-"Crimson Wings") is a 1958 black and white Japanese film directed by Kō Nakahira.
+Crimson Wings) is a 1958 black and white Japanese film directed and co-written by Kō Nakahira.

 Plot

 On Hachijojima island, a child suffers from tetanus and urgently needs serum delivered.
-The pilot Ishida Yasuji ends up flying a small Cessna after a larger airplane breaks down.
+The pilot, Ishida Yasuji, ends up flying a small Cessna after a larger airplane breaks down.
 Newspaper reporter Yukie and Ohashi, who originally chartered the Cessna, accompany him, but Ohashi, who has just killed a man, forces Ishida to land the plane on a small island along the way in an attempt to escape capture.